genesiscommunitysuccess/docs/docs/02_creating-applications/01_getting-ready-to-develop/01_running-applications/02_options/01_using-wsl.md

 distro in the following [link](https://github.com/mishamosher/CentOS-WSL/releases/download/7.9-2111/CentOS7.zip).
 To install this distro, unzip and execute the .exe

-For an alternative and expedient way to install CentOS7, you can also use this article from Microsoft in order to build a CentOS distro from a Docker image.
+For an alternative and expedient way to install CentOS7, you can also use the following article from Microsoft in order to build a CentOS distro from a Docker image.

 #### Important Note